kubernetes-sigs/reference-docs/gen_open_api/static_includes/_meta.md

 # <strong>METADATA</strong>

-Metadata Resources are responsible for configuring behavior of your other Resources within the Cluster.
+Metadata resources are responsible for configuring behavior of your other Resources within the Cluster.

 Common resource types: